-Prearranged absence must be requested in writing in advance of departure and approved by the principal.
-Prearranged absences, not to exceed five per school year, may be excused with the permission of the principal.
-While these five days do not count towards the total ten allowed for excused absences, any days over five will count as part of the total ten allowed for excused absences.
-These absences will not be excused during the weeks of assessment or semester exams except for special circumstances approved by building principal.
-The student is responsible for getting his/her assignments from the teachers prior to the absence.
+Pre-arranged absence must be requested in writing in advance of departure and approved by the principal.
+A pre-arranged absence request form must be picked up in the office, completed by the classroom teacher, signed by the parent, and returned to the office prior to the absence.
 Make-up work should be completed within the number of days absent.
-Students not turning in work before this deadline will receive no credit for worked missed.
+Students not turning in work before this deadline will receive no credit for work missed.
+Pre-arranged absences, not to exceed five days per school year, may be excused with the permission of the principal.
+While these five days do not count towards the total 10 allowed for excused absences, any days over five will count as part of the total 10 allowed for excused absences.
+These absences will not be excused during weeks of assessment or semester exams.
+The student is responsible to get his/her assignments.
 Tests missed during the absence must be made up at the teacher's earliest convenience.
 An excused absence will be determined on a case by case basis.
 The principal may ask for documentation regarding the absence.